Raffaello/sdl2-vga-terminal/README.md

 using `GTest` framework.

-There is a technique, snapshot testing to verify some expectation, due to some required raster image to compare with, there is a `boolean` option `TEST_DUMP_SNAPSHOT`, that will run the test suit for generating the expected result.
+There is a technique, snapshot testing, to verify some expectation, due to some required raster image to compare with, there is a `boolean` option `TEST_DUMP_SNAPSHOT`, that will run the test suit for generating the expected result.
 It could be a little bit risky, but it is a way to have generated expected results for the test suite.